Neeqstock/neeqstock.github.io/index.md

 ## Bachelor degree

 I've got my **Bachelor Degree in Ingegneria Elettronica/Informatica (2015)** at University of Pavia, Italy.
-My Bachelor Thesis project is entitled *Development of a software for writing using an eyetracker*.
+My Bachelor Thesis project is entitled *Development of a softwa for writing using an eyetracker*.

 Beh insomma